 The future is bright for business resiliency

 A new day has arrived for business resiliency.
 Traditional business continuity and disaster recovery (DR) have evolved.
 As more businesses adopt hybrid cloud, cognitive computing and advanced analytics to improve customer experience, create smarter supply chains and build efficiencies across enterprise operations, they also face new risks.
-With business operations and customer engagement relying on interconnected core systems, data and applications, a disruption or IT outage can be catastrophic.
+With business operations and customer engagement relying on interconnected core systems, data and business applications, a disruption or IT outage can be catastrophic.

 In today’s era of digital disruption, resiliency cannot be considered an insurance plan or afterthought — it’s an essential component for gaining competitive advantage through digital transformation.
 Your resiliency strategy provides you with the confidence to leverage the cost, agility and other benefits of cloud and hybrid IT environments.
 It’s a key factor in protecting your organization’s reputation, as it supports reduced service-level agreements and provides reliable, predictable recovery within minutes, if not seconds, of a disruption.